PCOS: From symptoms to self-advocacy. Get the handbook

 Happens for more than 3 cycles and is accompanied by other symptoms = could be an underlying issue

 As you can see, the occasional early period is not a cause for concern.
-However, if it’s happening more and more often, it could indicate a deeper issue.
-Now, let’s look at the most common causes for getting your period early.
+However, if it’s happening more frequently, it could indicate a deeper issue.
+Let’s examine the most common causes of early menstruation.

 • Puberty